 • Promote harmonisation through supervision and enforcement of the new rules at the EU level: large online platforms operate in global ecosystems and competition concerns arising in digital markets have an important cross-border dimension.
 In parallel, ensure coordination of authorities across Member States.

 For more information please contact:

-Senior Manager, EU Affairs, GSMA
+Director, EU Affairs, GSMA

 Pierantonio holds a Masters of European Affairs from the Catholic University of Paris and a LLM from the University of Bologna, during which he had an exchange program with the Université Paris II Panthéon-Assas.
 Pierantonio speaks Italian, English, French and is currently learning Spanish.